-Jim joined The Planetary Society's Board of Directors in 2005 and has been President of the Board since 2008.
-He is an author, public speaker, and occasional science blogger for the Society and sometimes The Huffington Post, and his books like Postcards from Mars, Moon 3-D, Mars 3-D, and The Space Book have helped to enable glorious visual tours of the solar system.
-His newest book (due out in 2015) is The Interstellar Age, a personal account of the Voyager missions and their spectacular achievements at the giant planets and now, the edge of the Solar System.
+Jim joined The Planetary Society's Board of Directors in 2005 and was President of the Board from 2008-2020.
+He is an author, public speaker, and occasional science blogger for the Society and sometimes The Huffington Post, and his books like Postcards from Mars, Moon 3-D, Mars 3-D, The Space Book, and The Interstellar Age have helped to enable glorious visual tours of the solar system.
+His newest book (2020) is Hubble Legacy, a richly-illustrated history and celebration of 30 years of achievements and discoveries from the Hubble Space Telescope.

 Jim's scientific studies primarily focus on the geology, chemistry, and mineralogy of planets, moons, asteroids, and comets using data obtained from telescopes, laboratory studies, and spacecraft missions.
-He is the lead scientist for the Pancam color imaging system on the Mars Exploration Rovers Spirit and Opportunity, and is the Deputy Principal Investigator for the Mastcam color imaging system on the Mars Science Laboratory rover Curiosity.
-He has also been actively or previously involved as a science team member of the NASA Near-Earth Asteroid Rendezvous, Mars Pathfinder, Mars Odyssey, Comet Nucleus Tour, Mars Reconnaissance Orbiter, Lunar Reconnaissance Orbiter, and the ESA Jupiter Icy Moons Explorer missions.
+He was the lead scientist for the Pancam color imaging system on the Mars Exploration Rovers Spirit and Opportunity, is the Deputy Principal Investigator for the Mastcam color imaging system on the Mars Science Laboratory rover Curiosity, is the Principal Investigator for the Mastcam-Z imaging system on the NASA Mars 2020 Perseverance rover, and is the Deputy Principal Investigator of the NASA Psyche asteroid mission.
+He has also been actively or previously involved as a science team member of the NASA Near-Earth Asteroid Rendezvous, Mars Pathfinder, Mars Odyssey, Comet Nucleus Tour, Mars Reconnaissance Orbiter, Lunar Reconnaissance Orbiter, and Lucy missions, and the ESA Jupiter Icy Moons Explorer mission.
 He has also been an active observer using the Hubble Space Telescope.

 Jim received his B.S. from Caltech in 1987 and his Ph.D. from the University of Hawaii in 1992, performing research on Mars surface mineralogy and climate variations using infrared and optical telescopes at Mauna Kea Observatory.
 He was a National Research Council postdoctoral research fellow at NASA's Ames Research Center and then a faculty member in the Department of Astronomy at Cornell University before going to ASU in 2011.
 Jim joined The Planetary Society as a high school student back in 1980 when it formed, dropped out for a few years in college (when he could only afford rice and Top Ramen), and then came back to join this happy band of planetary travelers for good in grad school.